filipraus/workout_logger/README.md

 [ ] continuously fix any newly found bugs

 [ ] create data visualization/statistics page with Python Dash

+[ ] expand and update "User Manual" and "Technical Implementation" sections

 [ ] add "Installation" section to the README.md explaining how to install the app locally